OpenMined/PySyft/docs/source/guides/data-scientist/01-search-for-datasets.rst

 that allows us to connect to your organization’s private data servers.

 Once we are connected to the data servers, the first thing that we would like to do is to look for the available datasets on it.
-And this is exactly what we are going to cover in this tutorial.
+This is exactly what we are going to cover in this tutorial.

 After today’s tutorial, you will learn how to ``search for datasets`` on the ``domain node`` you are connected to.

-   **Note:** Throughout the tutorials, we also mean Domain Servers whenever we refer to Domain Node.
-Both mean the same and are used interchangeably.
+   **Note:** Throughout the tutorials, we mean Domain Servers whenever we refer to Domain Node.
+Both point to the same and are used interchangeably.

 Steps to Search for Datasets on a Domain